MD-1507/Reuben27/README.md

 ## I'm a software developer and quantum computing enthusiast.

 - 🔭 I’m currently working on Code Mixed Text Toolkit, a python NLP library for processing code-mixed text.
-- 🌱 I’m currently learning Qiskit and exploring NLP.
+- 🌱 I’m currently learning Qiskit and exploring the fields of Quantum Computing and NLP.
+- 🎯 I'm planning to start blogging about my dev projects soon!

 <!--
 - 👯 I’m looking to collaborate on ...